island-lang/island-lang.github.io/README.md

 given items
 	pivot => items[items.length div 2]
 ```
-means: _"The pivot is the value in the middle of the item list"_.
+means: _'The pivot is the value in the middle of the item list'_.

 ## Universal identifiers